microsoft/microsoft-ui-xaml/specs/TitleBar/titlebar-functional-spec.md

 This is typically used to populate controls such as `PersonPicture` and the "More" `AppBarButton`.
 The default is `null`.

 ### Remarks
-The content property of `Content` can only be set once.
+The content property of `Footer` can only be set once.
 Elements are right aligned by default.

 ## TitleBar.IsBackButtonVisible property